 Caucasian

-During the 1980s, Bush released several successful albums, including "Never for Ever" (1980), "The Dreaming" (1982), and "Hounds of Love" (1985), which featured hit songs such as "Babooshka," "Running Up That Hill," and "Cloudbusting."
-These albums showcased Bush's musical versatility and helped establish her as a leading figure in the alternative music scene.
+Throughout the 1980s, Bush released acclaimed albums such as "Never for Ever" (1980), "The Dreaming" (1982), and the influential "Hounds of Love" (1985).
+These albums produced standout hits including "Babooshka," "Running Up That Hill," and "Cloudbusting," solidifying her status as a pioneering force in alternative music.

 NaturalisticTheatrical